omniscale/anol/README.md

 Build notes
 ------------

-If you build AnOl with `grunt build-full` all javascript dependencies are included in built `anol.min.js`.
+If you build AnOl with `grunt build-dev` all javascript dependencies are included in built `anol.min.js`.

 If you want to include the dependencies by your own, run `grunt build` instead.